 Wow—the U.S. Food and Drug Administration has named Walgreens America’s #1 worst offender of illegal tobacco sales to youth, with more than 1,800 violations.
-Luring kids (and adults) into Big Tobacco’s web of nicotine addiction may not be what you expected to find at a healthcare facility that claims to be “At the Corner of Happy and Healthy.”

 The number of U.S. high school students using tobacco products increased 38 percent between 2017–2018.
 Years of tobacco use prevention success is “vaping away” with the rise of products like JUUL (owned in part by tobacco giant Altria).
 A new generation is becoming addicted to nicotine thanks to these products, and the behavior of tobacco retailers like Walgreens puts its own profit ahead of public health.
 See more about Big Tobacco and JUUL.

 Senators also advocate for Walgreens to stop selling tobacco.